From Trammell Hudson's Projects

 My Projects built with LEDscape

-I built a minature version of the Disorient Pyramid using 32x16 RGB LED panels and used the Octoscroller boards running LEDscape to display the Burning Man video art during Disorient's GlamTech 2014 event.
+I built a minature version of the Disorient Pyramid using 32x16 RGB LED panels and used the Octoscroller boards running LEDscape to display the Burning Man video art during Disorient's GlamTech 2014 event, as well as Compressor and Gratitude*NYC.
+When it is not on the road for art festivals, it hangs on the wall at NYCR.
 Read on for a few more photos...

 Hexscroller is pretty neat, but I felt it was two sides and two colors short of awesome.
 So I built Octoscroller from 16x32 RGB LED panels, a BeagleBone Black with custom PRU firmware and some 3D printed angle brackets.
 The LEDscape firmware is under active development.
 Read on for more details on how it works...